 This location used to be environmentally important and sensitive as protected forest but now there is no forest at all.
-Erosion/land slide may occur when moderately to highly sloping terrains are disturbed for the construction ofhousehold toilet.
-But precast (will brought from outside of the camp) toiletparts like ring pit, pit top cover, top slab of toilet with long pan, etc. will be used forhousehold toilet construction.
+Erosion/land slide may occur when moderately to highly sloping terrains are disturbed for the construction of household toilet.
+But precast (will brought from outside of the camp) toilet parts like ring pit, pit top cover, top slab of toilet with long pan, etc. will be used for household toilet construction.
 The impacts are negative but very small scale, site-specific within a relatively small area and adjustable by mitigation measures.

-(1) Within/near Elephant Migration Routes Yes/No:

-No. There was no forest as well as no existence of Elephant corridor/ route according to elephant migration route map established by IUCNandElephant Response Team.

-(2) Potential impacts on remaining forests in/around camps Yes/No:

-No. Now there is no original forest in this area.
-Afforestation works have been started and some plantation is ongoing by different organizations.

-(3) Other issues: No more mentionable issues raised.
+- (1) Within/near Elephant Migration Routes Yes/No: No - (2) Potential impacts on remaining forests in/around camps Yes/No: - No. Now there is no original forests in this area now.
+Afforestation works have been started and some plantation is ongoing by different organization. - (3) Other issues: No more mentionable issues identified.